joealden/corum-docs/src/evaluation/3-usabilityFeatures/1-index.md

 This means that when a user wants to perform a certain action on Corum it needs to meet that criteria.
 It needs to be effective, efficient and satisfying.
 The following sub sections will explain the usability features of Corum and how they meet this criteria.
-Usability testing was included in the previous post development testing section.
+Usability testing was included in the post development testing section.

 ## Load Times Between Actions are Small

-Through the effective use of libraries, frameworks, and technologies, Corum is able to provide very fast response times between actions such as navigating between pages, creating new posts and logging in to the site.
+Through the effective use of libraries, frameworks, and technologies, Corum is able to have very fast response times between actions such as navigating between pages, creating new posts and logging in to the site.

 Here are a few examples of how the frameworks, libraries, and technologies chosen allow Corum to achieve this: